plinss/acmebot/README.md

-When the backup private key reaches the age specified via the 'expiration_days' setting, the tool will notify you that it is time to rollover the private key, unless the 'auto_rollover' setting has been set to 'true'.
+When the backup private key reaches the age specified via the 'expiration_days' setting, the tool will notify you that it is time to rollover the private key, unless the 'auto_rollover' setting has been set to 'true', in which case it will automatically perform the rollover.

 The rollover process will archive the current primary private key, re-issue certificates using the existing backup key as the new primary key,